netdata/netdata/web/api/formatters/csv/README.md

 # CSV formatter

-The CSV formatter presents data query results in the following formats:
+The CSV formatter presents [results of database queries](../../queries) in the following formats:

 format|content type|description
 :---:|:---:|:-----